 Osomatsu-san's art is particularly cartoonish and simplistic, but this simplicity lends more freedom to the outrageous acts and facial expressions that the comedy relies on, and which would not be possible, or at least severely limited, under a more elaborate and distinct art style (i.e. your typical KyoAni anime).
 My only complaint is that the six brothers look almost exactly the same, with the exception of Jyuushimatsu and his trippin' googly eyeballs, and Ichimatsu who looks like he is constantly stoned.
 For the first half of the series, you will likely find yourself relying more on the voices to tell who is who, and so things can get quite chaotic as you're busy pointing fingers.

-The random bouts of drama can be a bit concerning.
+If there is one detail that should be criticised, it is that the random bouts of drama can get a bit concerning.
 These scenes are generally well-executed, but the problem is that they put a damper on what is supposed to be a comedy series.
 I'm not entirely against the show having a structure more resembling an actual plot, but the reason we're all watching anime like this is to have a nice, fun time, yeah?
 It does not feel appropriate here.

 While I do not have any experience with the original anime, a bit of research reveals how the entire series is something of a cultural phenomenon in Japan, far more mainstream than I had originally guessed it to be.
 There's even black-and-white pictures from the 1960's of kids enacting Iyami's pose!
 It's neat to find such a successful revival of a historic series.
 Nothing in the 2015 anime feels old-fashioned, and it perfectly captures the humour and culture of the current generation of twenty-somethings.
 As far as I am concerned, Japan has a knack for picking excellent anime for their mainstream, if we consider series like Touch, Aikatsu and Osomatsu-san.
 The west could take lessons from Japan in that regard.

-So, while it is evident that Osomatsu-san's brand of humour is not going to be to everyone's taste, and that it is likely to disturb those of a more conservative palate, if any of what is described above sounds even the slightest bit appealing, I would wholeheartedly recommend giving the series a go, beyond the initial, confusing first episode.
+Sure, Osomatsu-san's brand of humour is not going to be to everyone's taste, and perhaps it will even be a bit disturbing to those of a more conservative palate.
+I get it.
+But if any of what is described above sounds even the slightest bit appealing, I would wholeheartedly recommend giving the series a go, beyond the initial, confusing first episode.